arnefromsa/personalcloudvpn/README.md

-# cloudbasedvpnsetup
-Personal use cloud-base VPN setup using Azure
+# Cloud-based VPN for internet access
+This repository hosts an infrastructure setup to set up a OpenVPN in an Azure resource group.

+## Infrastructure Architecture

+TODO : WinRM certificates